-bltin-exceptions lists the built-in exceptions and their meanings.
+Built-in Exceptions (in The Python Library Reference) lists the built-in exceptions and their meanings.

 8.3 Handling Exceptions

 It is possible to write programs that handle selected exceptions.
 Look at the following example, which asks the user for input until a valid integer has been entered, but allows the user to interrupt the program (using Control-C or whatever the operating system supports); note that a user-generated interruption is signalled by raising the KeyboardInterrupt exception.